Everyone

 Since Earthquake 2005 struck in October 2005 the support provided to traditional bead craft, under Heritage for Rehabilitation and Development Program organized by Heritage Foundation-Nokia-Nokia Siemens Network, has lead to women’s empowerment and better quality of life.
 We were therefore confident that a programme organized on similar lines for revitalization of traditional crafts would also lead to income generation and empowerment of women.

-At the outset the requirements of the project to achieve craft training of 500 women in just over three months seemed unattainable.
+the project to achieve craft training of 500 women in just over three months seemed unattainable.
 Even under normal circumstances the task of identification and selection for training of such a large number of skilled women from marginalized communities seems unattainable.
 Usually, it would take several months for training and awareness regarding

 acceptable quality of artisanship and product finishing.
 The realization of these objectives in post-disaster Swat, where militancy continues to surface, required a great deal of grit, and a resolute determination for showing solidarity and support at this perilous juncture in Swat history.